Who knows how you got here.

 2. Know That Buses and Trains Are Still Running

-Yes, some have reduced service, but most of our carrier partners — from Greyhound to Amtrak and Megabus — are still braving the roads and rails to carry you home.
-(For an up-to-date list of travel alerts, visit our COVID-19 blog post.)
+Yes, some have reduced service, but most of our carrier partners — from Greyhound to Amtrak — are still braving the roads and rails to carry you home.
+(For an up-to-date list of travel alerts, visit our COVID-19 Travel Guide.)
 You can search on Wanderu to see what’s available from wherever you’re at.

 Perhaps you’re concerned about cleanliness, and rightly so — riding a packed bus doesn’t exactly qualify as social distancing.
 That’s why many carriers are taking extra precautions to ensure your health and safety, from thoroughly sanitizing the vehicle’s interior after every ride to keeping empty seats between passengers.
 You can learn more about the cleanliness measures being taken here.